Nominations Open for the 2019 Community Revitalization Awards!

 Both residential and non-residential projects are eligible for consideration.
 More than 250 properties have been recognized since the Program’s inception in 1994.
 Recipients are recognized by the City Council with a reception and award presentation ceremony held in February of each year.

-The Community Revitalization Awards complement the City’s Neighborhood Vitality and Integrity strategy.
+The Community Revitalization Awards complement the City’s efforts to support neighborhood vitality.
 This is not a grant or funding program; it recognizes individual efforts and seeks to encourage future individual reinvestment in our community.
 The City’s Neighborhood Services Department administers programs that may provide funding for neighborhood enhancements, and the Richardson Economic Development Partnership should be contacted regarding potential non-residential redevelopment incentives.

 What is “Revitalization?”